erstvn/PetStudy-Analysis/README.md

 - Early alerts for common diseases

 ## References and initial datasets
-- PetFinder Dataset (Kaggle)
+- [PetFinder Dataset](https://www.kaggle.com/competitions/petfinder-adoption-prediction): Information on pets available for adoption (age, breed, medical history)
-- Veterinary Medical Database (VMDB)
+- Veterinary Medical Databases: Anonymous records of veterinary diagnoses
-- Banfield Pet Hospital State of Pet Health
+- Owner surveys: Data on feeding, exercise, and home environment
-- AAHA Canine Life Stage Guidelines
+- Climate and geographic data: Influence of the environment on animal health
-- International Cat Care longevity studies
+- Longitudinal studies on pet aging